Current as of November 2018 | Download print version (in PDF)

 The corporate entity is the legal owner of the corporate property.
 A tax-deductible gift is absolute without conditions, and donors cannot under ordinary circumstances receive their gift back.
 Australian tax law does not permit donors to claim a tax deduction for a so-called "gift" in which they retain special rights or benefits.
 They could conceivably give property to an NPO and retain some interest or benefit, but they would not receive a tax break.

-Section 30-220 of the ITAA 1997 (inserted by Act No. 121 of 1997, and amended by Act No. 176 of 1999), in conjunction with Subsection 78A(5) of the ITAA 1936, allows a donor a reduced tax deduction in cases where the donee does not, under the terms and conditions of the gift, have full title, custody, or control of the property.
+In some limited situations, Section 30-220 of the ITAA 1997 (inserted by Act No. 121 of 1997, and amended by Act No. 176 of 1999), in conjunction with Subsection 78A(5) of the ITAA 1936, allows a donor a reduced tax deduction in cases where the donee does not, under the terms and conditions of the gift, have full title, custody, or control of the property.

 The trustees of a charitable trust hold legal title to any trust property strictly for the purposes of the trust.
 Moreover, it would generally be a breach of fiduciary duty for a trustee to have any other interest in trust property.
 Trust property must be owned and fully conveyed to the trustees.